-The COVID-19 pandemic and subsequent variants continue to have devastating residual effects on the community's homeless and low to moderate income populations.
+The COVID-19 pandemic and subsequent variants continue to have devastating effects on the community's homeless and low to moderate income populations.
 Efforts focused on marshaling resources to provide shelter, food and additional support to the most vulnerable individuals and families.
-Projects funded with CARES Act resources include a rental assistance program, senior nutrition, and homeless programs to prevent, prepare for and respond to COVID-19.
+Projects funded with CARES Act resources include a rental assistance program and homeless programs to prevent, prepare for and respond to COVID-19.
 Resources provided and ongoing support for those most negatively affected by COVID-19, including vulnerable residents are detailed throughout this report.

-Funding allocations are for programs and activities to prevent, prepare for and respond to the COVID-19 pandemic.
-Since 2020, CARES Act Funding has been allocated to the following activities:
+Funding allocations are for programs and activities to prevent, prepare for and respond to the COVID-19.
+SHRA amended the 2020 Action Plan to allocate funding to the following activities:

-- CDBG-CV: Public Services, Sacramento Emergency Rental Assistance (SERA), Meals on Wheels, Homeless Activities, SHRA administrative costs - ESG-CV: Homeless Activities, Rapid Re-Housing Prevention, Outreach, Emergency Shelter, SHRA administrative costs - HOPWA-CV: Short-Term Emergency Housing, SHRA administrative costs
+- CDBG-CV Public Services included Sacramento Emergency Rental Assistance (SERA), Homeless Activities (90-day transitional housing for at-risk youth/Exodus Project), and SHRA administrative costs - ESG-CV Homeless Activities included ESG eligible activities and SHRA administrative costs